In this post, we will show you the worst data breaches in history to date.

 This firm was not all that popular like other firms, it was an analytic firm.
-In 2017, around December, its database was breached and hackers gained access to private information of households and individuals, it was reported that one hundred and twenty three million household information was vulnerable to any persons.
+In 2017, around December, its database was breached and hackers gained access to the private information of households and individuals, it was reported that one hundred and twenty-three million household information was vulnerable to any persons.

-September, 2017 Equifax reported a data breach which affected almost half of the population in the country.
-The hackers gained access to one hundred and forty five million customers SSN, birthday dates and other useful information.
-The cybercriminals also stole bank card information of over 200, 000 customers.
+In September, 2017 Equifax reported a data breach that affected almost half of the population in the country.
+The hackers gained access to one hundred and forty-five million customers’ SSN, birth dates, and other useful information.
+The cybercriminals also stole the bank card information of over 200, 000 customers.
 The announcement of the breach didn’t do well in the news as individuals and companies were in shock.

 READ ALSO: 10 Best Safety Tips for Online Shopping